 If you need a kanban board that is relatively lightweight, check out TaskBoard.
 It installs fast, has some nice features, and is easy to use.
 It is also sufficiently flexible to use for development teams, personal task tracking, and much more.

 TaskBoard is Open-Source and free.

-Free and open source Kanban project management software.
+Free and open source Kanban project management (Trello Alternative) software.